ziapeltagames/six-winters/docs/BRAINSTORMING.md

 Could have an arc to the game - where there are fairly even threats early, but as cards are added, more military and sorcery threats come into play.

+## New Locations

+One potential option: players discard a location in each region.
+The other regions, along with obstacles attached to them, stay in play.

+As a variant: the region with the most obstacles is discarded, players only choose if some are tied.
+That may even be better.

+## Timer

+Kind of feels like the game timer should just be fixed.
+Just a flat seven or eight turns.

+## Season Effects

+Maybe seasons impact movement?
+Summer locations are easier to move out of in the summer, etc. Or it could be location text.

 # 12/03/21

 ## Character Card Brainstorming